Introduction

 Approval to Establish a JSC

-Even for these types of companies, the Ministry of Customs and Trade will only be able to intervene if there is a contradiction to the mandatory regulations of the commercial code.
-Other than this, the commercial code expressly stipulates that neither the establishment nor any amendment in the articles of association of any JSC is subject to the permission of any authority.
+Even for these types of companies, the Ministry of Trade or any other authority will only be able to intervene if there is a contradiction to the mandatory regulations of the commercial code.
+Other than this, the commercial code expressly stipulates that neither the establishment nor any amendment in the Articles of Association (“AoA”) of any JSC is subject to the permission of any authority.

 Shareholders

 The shareholders of a JSC can be real persons as well as legal persons.
-They do not have to reside in Turkey, non-residents can become shareholders of a Turkish JSC as well.
+They do not have to reside in Türkiye, non-residents can become shareholders of a Turkish JSC as well.

-In case the JSC is established with one shareholder or the number of the shareholders is decreased to one afterwards; the name, address and citizenship details of the shareholder must also be registered in the trade registry office and announced in the trade registry gazette.
+TCC allows the establishment of a JSC with a single shareholder.
+In case the JSC is established with one shareholder, or the number of the shareholders is decreased to one afterwards; the name, address and citizenship details of the shareholder must also be registered in the trade registry office and announced in the trade registry gazette.

 Board of Directors

-The managing body of a JSC is its board of directors.
-According to the new Turkish Commercial Code, a one-member board of directors is now permissible.
+The managing body of a JSC is its BoD.
+According to the new TCC, a one-member BoD is permissible.

 Liability